fan2/mkdocs/docs/blog/posts/elf/elf-dyn-tour.md

 1. `readelf [-S|--section-headers|--sections]`: Display the sections' header.
 2. `objdump [-h|--section-headers|--headers]`: Display the contents of the section headers.
+3. `size`: Displays the sizes of sections inside binary files.

 === "readelf -SW a.out"